bugzilla/bugzilla/docs/en/rst/using/understanding.rst

    The date and time the bug was last changed.

 *CC List:*
-   A list of people who get mail when the bug changes.
+   A list of people who get mail when the bug changes, in addition to the Reporter, Assignee and QA Contact (if enabled).

 *Ignore Bug Mail:*
-   Set this if you want never to get bug mail from this bug again.
+   Set this if you want never to get bugmail from this bug again.
+See also :ref:`emailpreferences`.

 *\*See Also:*
-   Bugs, in this Bugzilla or other Bugzillas or bug trackers, which are related to this one.
+   Bugs, in this Bugzilla, other Bugzillas, or other bug trackers, that are related to this one.

 *Flags:*